Pentusha/edgeql-qb/docs/queries.md

 In case you are using select or insert subquery for singular relationship then you need to know:

 EdgeDB requires you to specify `limit 1` until you have not create unique constraint covering this condition.
 When you pass python value without wrapper `unsafe_text(limit)` it will be rendered as context's variable `limit_N` and will pass to EdgeDB dynamically, which will cause an error on EdgeDB side.
-Similar to how it works in SQLAlchemy's `text` wrapper make this expression hardcoded into final query as is, without dynamic contexts.
+Similar to how it works in SQLAlchemy's `unsafe_text` wrapper make this expression hardcoded into final query as is, without dynamic contexts.

 Please note that `offset` by design producing not optional execution plan and you have to avoid to use this keyword and method as far as you can.

 # Insert